How to Grill Chicken Thighs on a Gas Grill? Your Guide to Tasty BBQ!

 4. Grill the chicken thighs properly on low heat

-Turn chicken thighs over after you’ve got a good sear on the skin side and move over to the cooler side of the grill that’s not directly over the flame.
+Flip the chicken thighs after searing the skin side and move them to the cooler part of the grill, away from direct heat.
 Now, you can bring down the heat setting to medium-low or low, somewhere in between 250°F and 275°F, but no more than 300°F.

 5. Turn over and baste with barbecue sauce